Welcome to the RWY User Guide!

 The Airfields Page provides ERSA airport data and, if you have a Premium subscription, the Pilot’s Touring Guide and OzRunways Airfield Guide data.

-The Documents Page provides additional ERSA data (the front and rear matter), Australian CAOs, CARs, CASRs, CAAPs, AIC/SUPs and the AIP.
+The Documents Page provides additional ERSA data (the front and rear matter), Australian CAOs, CARs, CASRs, CAAPs, AIC/SUPs and the AIP, and other region appropriate documents.
 Some documents require a Premium subscription to access.